ghiggi/gpm_api/docs/source/00_introduction.rst

 the DPR exhibits low sensitivity to light precipitation and drizzle, resulting in significant portions of the lightest precipitation going undetected.

 Nonetheless, its detection capabilities miss only a small fraction of the total rain volume due to the relatively minor contribution from light rain and snowfall.
-Comparison with CloudSat measurements revelead that DPR does not detect more than 90% of the snowfall identified by CloudSat and tends to underestimate surface snowfall accumulation.
+Comparisons with CloudSat measurements revealed that DPR does not detect more than 90% of the snowfall identified by CloudSat and tends to underestimate surface snowfall accumulation.
-It is worth noting, however, that recent studies have shown advancements in reducing clutter contamination and improving receiver noise-reducing algorithms, which have led to improved detection of light precipitation.
+It is worth noting, however, that recent studies have shown advances in reducing surface clutter contamination and improving receiver noise-reducing algorithms, which have led to improved detection of light precipitation.

-If you plan to analyze or utilize DPR measurements, it's essential to consider that the scan pattern of KaPR changed on May 21, 2018.
+If you plan to analyze or use DPR measurements, it's essential to consider that the scan pattern of KaPR changed on May 21, 2018.

 Prior to the scan pattern change, the dual-frequency information was only available within a narrow inner swath of 125 km.
 However, after the pattern change, dual-frequency observations are available across the full swath of approximately 245 km.